Deformations of path algebras of quivers with relations: Combinatorial deformation quantization

 \subsection{Acknowledgements}

-We would like to thank Pieter Belmans, William Crawley-Boevey, Lutz Hille, Martin Kalck, Bernhard Keller, Travis Schedler, Catharina Stroppel, Michel Van den Bergh, Matt Young and Guodong Zhou for many helpful comments and discussions.
-We also would like to thank the algebra group at Beijing Normal University, in particular Wei Hu, Nengqun Li, Yuming Liu, and Ziheng Liu, for carefully reading this article and making many valuable suggestions for improvement.
+We would like to thank Pieter Belmans, Martin Bordemann, William Crawley-Boevey, Lutz Hille, Martin Kalck, Bernhard Keller, Travis Schedler, Catharina Stroppel, Michel Van den Bergh, Matt Young and Guodong Zhou for many helpful comments and discussions during the writing of this book.
+We also would like to thank Murray Gerstenhaber for valuable comments and bringing the reference \cite{gerstenhabergiaquinto} to our attention, and we thank the algebra group at Beijing Normal University, in particular Wei Hu, Nengqun Li, Yuming Liu and Ziheng Liu, for carefully reading this book and making many valuable suggestions for improvement.
+We are also grateful to Philipp Schmitt for pointing out an error in the description of the graphical calculus in a previous version.

-A large part of this work was carried out while both authors were supported by the Max Planck Institute for Mathematics in Bonn and later by the Hausdorff Research Institute for Mathematics in Bonn as part of the Junior Trimester Program ``New Trends in Representation Theory'' and we would like to thank both institutes for the welcoming atmosphere and the excellent working environment.
+A large part of this work was carried out while both authors were supported by the Max Planck Institute for Mathematics in Bonn and later by the Hausdorff Research Institute for Mathematics in Bonn as part of the Junior Trimester Program ``New Trends in Representation Theory'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813, and we would like to thank both institutes for the welcoming atmosphere and the excellent working environment.